 The ending of the film has an absurdity that slam-dunks any potential the early scenes might have had entirely into their coffin.
 [PLOT SPOILERS].
 Nathan Fillion is shot in his attempts to stop Katee Sackhoff going nuts, whereupon his spirit turns into an electrical discharge that pursues the ambulance she is carted off in, blowing out all the streetlights along the way, while she suddenly becomes possessed (denoted by her eyes turning white) before his spirit causes the ambulance to crash safely rather than impact into a busful of people.
 He is then seen off into the afterlife by a corridor formed of the ghosts of all the people he has seen die throughout the film.
 Whether Katee Sackhoff lives or dies is never specified.
 In a last minute epilogue, the ghosts emerge and come after Craig Fairbrass in the asylum.

-White Noise: The Light is directed by Patrick Lussier, Wes Craven’s former editor who has become known for making horror sequels, he so far having turned out The Prophecy 3: The Ascent (2000), Dracula 2000 (2000), which he followed up with the back-to-back filmed Dracula II: Ascension (2003) and Dracula III: The Legacy (2004), the remake of My Bloody Valentine (2009) and Drive Angry (2011), as well as writing the script for Terminator Genisys (2015).
+White Noise: The Light is directed by Patrick Lussier, Wes Craven’s former editor who has become known for making horror sequels, he so far having turned out The Prophecy 3: The Ascent (2000), Dracula 2000 (2000), which he followed up with the back-to-back filmed Dracula II: Ascension (2003) and Dracula III: Legacy (2005), the remake of My Bloody Valentine (2009), Drive Angry (2011) and Trick (2019), as well as writing the script for Terminator Genisys (2015).